 Co-operative Education

 Cooperative Education (Co-op) is an opportunity for students to get out of the classroom and gain real-life experience in their field of study.
 Co-op is an optional program that allows students to alternate their academic semesters with work terms.
-A work term is paid work experience in an area related to a student's academic studies, which gives students the chance to enhance their academic studies and offers networking opportunities for post-education employment.
+A work term is paid work experience in an area related to a student's academic studies, which gives students the chance to enhance their studies and offers networking opportunities for post-education employment.
 Co-op students are treated like full-time employees and are paid competitive salaries.

 Enhance Academic Studies